Cliff notes version on building a quick and dirty electric bike for $500 that can easily do 28 mph:

 - Buy those 18650 cell holders from china off of ebay.
 I bought 260 of em to build the battery. ($10)

 - Buy one of those cheap 48 volt 3 amp dc power supplies for led strips off of ebay.
 Mine cost $10, came damaged because one of the coils came off, had to re-solder it on, and then it worked.
 It requires some soldering to attach a plug and you have to manually adjust the voltage to 54.6 volts with a screw located up front for charging the assembled battery.
 Update!
 The 3 amps was not enough, I blew up both in a single day.
 Ordered the 20 dollar 9amp one and it seems to be working just fine.
+Ebay is cheaper, but this is what it looks like on amazon: Click here to see it on Amazon.

 - Use at least 12 gauge wire, any thinner (higher gauge) and the wires will heat up as 26 amps flow through them.
 I had some lying around, not sure how much it costs…maybe some old house wire from an electrical project?